 As PR, UNDP is responsible for identifying and selecting SRs.
 Although the Global Fund and the CCM cannot determine which organizations are selected as SRs, it is good practice to keep the CCM informed of the SR selection process.
 The SR selection process should be detailed, transparent, open and fully documented.

-There are two possible procedures for selecting SRs, depending on the type of SR required:
+There are several possible procedures for selecting SRs, depending on the type of SR required:

-This approach is used only for the following entities:
+This modality is used only for the following entities:

-- United Nations agencies: in certain circumstances they may be asked to serve as SRs to provide technical support to grant implementation in line with their organization’s expertise and mandates; and
+- United Nations agencies: in certain circumstances they may be asked to serve as SRs to provide technical support to grant implementation in line with their organization’s expertise and mandates (please refer to figure 1 below); and

 - Civil society organizations (CSOs)